amitbend/aliexpress-API-wrapper-/README.md

 getPromotionLinks()
 ```

-see the docs for more details.
+see the docs for more details. (parameters etc.)

 i made some global vars that are related to all the api calls: